-This area of the law is complex and varied and ranges from offences of illegal possession of a firearm to the criminal use of a firearm.
-All firearms offences carry significant convictions, with many offences resulting in a custodial sentence.
+This area of the law is complex and varied.
+It ranges from offences such as illegal possession of a firearm to the criminal use of a firearm.
+However, all firearms offences carry significant convictions, with many offences resulting in a custodial sentence and some offences carrying a 5-year minimum prison sentence.

-Firearms law seeks to ascertain the intention for an individual wishing to keep a firearm, before the individual undergoes a screening process to determine if they are suitable to possess a firearm in the UK.
+Firearm legislation requires a police authority to establish intention for an individual wishing to keep a firearm, before they then undergo a screening process to determine if they are suitable.

 A firearms licence will not be granted if the intention or suitability of the individual cannot be determined.